saeedghadiri/outline-bridge-server/README.md

     1. Allow the port for incoming/outcoming traffic if you have a firewall.
 1. Run `docker-compose up -d`.
 1. Change Outline Manager > {Server} > Settings > Hostname to the bridge server IP address.

-After updating the hostname in the Outline Manager, delete old keys and generate new ones.
+1. Delete old access keys in the Outline Manager and generate new ones.
+1. Download [Outline client applications](https://getoutline.org/get-started/#step-3) and add the new access keys there.
+1. Enjoy the freedom!

 ### Docker images